-1. THE PROBLEM: CODE SPECTRA VERSUS REALITY
+2. THE PROBLEM: THE SHAPE OF CODE SPECTRA CONTRADICTS REALITY FOR SOFT SOILS

-It is well known how important soil effects are on the intensity and frequency content of ground motions.
-In civil engineering practice these effects are often computed theoretically (wave propagation analysis assuming equivalent-linear or nonlinear soil behavior).
-Yet, the seismic codes have universally faced the problem of soil amplification in a purely empirical and (unavoidably) oversimplified way:
+In earthquake engineering practice soil amplification effects on the intensity and frequency content of ground motions are often computed theoretically (wave propagation analysis assuming equivalent-linear or nonlinear soil behavior).
+The seismic codes by contrast have universally followed a purely empirical and (unavoidably) oversimplified way:

-- The soil deposits were classified in a few broad categories, each of which encompasses a wide range of soil layer stiffness and thickness down to bedrock. - The response spectra $S_a(T)$ from numerous world wide accelerograms recorded on top of soils belonging to each category, were statistically processed.
+- The soil deposits were classified in a few broad categories, each of which encompasses a wide range of soil layer stiffness and thickness down to bedrock. - The response spectra from numerous accelerograms recorded on top of soils belonging to each category, were statistically processed.
 The shape of the design spectrum for the particular soil category was based on the average of the normalized spectrum, $S_a(T)/A$, for each period T, after some "conservative smoothening".

 The design spectra that have thus resulted share a crucial characteristic : the more "flexible" a soil deposit (i.e. the smaller its stiffness and/or the larger its thickness), the flatter the design spectrum.
-If this were the reality, ignoring SSI for a structure on soft ground would have led to conservative results : SSI effect would always be helpful.
+If this were the reality, ignoring SSI for a structure on soft ground would have led to conservative results .

-Yet, reality has repeatedly shown the opposite trend !
+Reality has repeatedly shown the opposite trend !
 Numerous records in "soft" soils have produced response spectra of a sharp rather than flat shape, with well defined peaks around the site fundamental period.
 Fig. 1 highlights the discrepancy between seismic codes and reality.
 The consequences of such a disparity, especially on SSI systems may be significantly detrimental.